port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/circleci-workflow/circleci-workflow.md

 ## Working with Port's API

-An example of how you'd create/update or get entities from Port using CircleCI and Python:
+Here is an example snippet showing how to integrate a job that uses Port's API  with your existing CircleCI pipelines using Python:

 Add the following job and workflow to your CircleCI pipeline: